ntap-johanneswagner/kompaktlivelab23/README.md

-# :trident: Everything you always wanted to know about storage in Kubernetes (But were too afraid to ask)
+# :trident: NetApp Kompakt Live Lab 2023 - Datenmanagement in Kubernetes

 # Introduction
 You will work in the NetApp Lab on Demand environment, but we`ve prepared some more resources for you than the typical lab guide offers.
 A special thanks to our dear trusted colleague Yves Weisser (https://github.com/YvosOnTheHub) who created a lot of the code we are using in this lab.
 Before you can start, there are some preparations to do.